 Green plastic tubs stacked into a pyramid and held together with zip ties, filled with toys and games

-A stack of big tubs and a handful of zip ties are all you need to create this storage tower!
+A stack of big tubs and a handful of zip ties are all you need to create this storage tower.
 This is easy enough for anyone to assemble—and it’s lightweight, so you can move it around the classroom as needed.

 2. Build a bucket wall

-Orange, yellow, green and blue 5 gallon buckets turned on their sides and stacked in rows to form DIY cubbies
+Orange, yellow, green and blue 5 gallon buckets turned on their sides and stacked in rows to form DIY classroom cubbies

 When Haley T. shared these classroom cubbies in a discussion on the WeAreTeachers HELPLINE Facebook group, other teachers were instantly intrigued.
 Colorful buckets mounted to the wall make sturdy storage spaces that will last for years.